poynt2005/GE70-2PE_OC_EFI/Readme.md

 1. Hibernate not working, may cause kernel panic.
 2. HDMI out not working, may cause kernel panic.
 3. Ethernet(killer E2200) not tested.
-4. [HeliPort App](https://github.com/OpenIntelWireless/HeliPort) is required to enable wireless Lan.
+4. ~~[HeliPort App](https://github.com/OpenIntelWireless/HeliPort) is required to enable wireless Lan.~~(Fixed by force loading IO80211Family.kext, WIFI and location are also fixed, no need to install HeliPort APP).
 5. ~~May cause some graphic glitches in Safari, screen sharing...etc.~~(Fixed on commit 260c80eac3dd7926d88c56cda26e5e88b66a41d3 )